 Now only the target remained: the hobgoblin commander who was still asleep in his now-unguarded tent…

-This is the Assassin Rogue Guide for D&D 5e.
+This is the full guide to the Assassin Rogue in D&D 5e.

 What is the Assassin Rogue in D&D 5e?